stevenbehrens/assignment-2--fundamentals-of-computing-1--cs-114--fall-2022/README.md

 ---

 ## ❖・Introduction・❖
 For this assignment, you’ll be writing a program that accepts input from the user in the form of an integer, then creates a diamond whose width (in columns) and height (in rows) are dictated by user input.
 For example, if the user enters 5, then the height of the diamond is 5 rows and the width of the diamond is 5 columns.
-See [this video](http://vanegas.cs.hartford.edu/uploads/videos/diamond-program-in-java.mp4).
+See [http://vanegas.cs.hartford.edu/uploads/videos/diamond-program-in-java.mp4](http://vanegas.cs.hartford.edu/uploads/videos/diamond-program-in-java.mp4).

 Odd and even versions of the diamond are rendered differently.
 Review the video again.
 Determining the difference is left as an exercise for the reader as part of this assignment.